 Smaller aged care providers have one major edge: personal connection.
 Unlike large corporate facilities, you’re not running a system—you’re caring for people.
 Residents know your staff by name.
 Families see the same faces.
 This consistency builds trust and comfort that large providers can’t replicate.
 Use it.

-You’re also part of the community.
 Local GPs, charities, and Indigenous groups know you and your work.
 These partnerships strengthen care delivery and open doors to culturally safe, community-led support.
 Leverage this trust—it’s a strength that big providers can’t buy.

 Specialise in what your community needs.
 Offer culturally tailored programs with multilingual staff.
 Run rural respite services where bigger operators won’t go.
 The more targeted your offering, the harder it is to replace you.